Stockholm Syndrome (Blink-182 song)

 "Stockholm Syndrome" is a song by American rock band Blink-182.
 It is the fifth track on the band's fifth studio album, Blink-182 (2003).
-The song, primarily written by bassist Mark Hoppus (although all three members are credited), revolves around paranoia and miscommunication, while referencing a psychological phenomenon involving hostages.
+The song, primarily written by bassist Mark Hoppus (although all three members are credited), revolves around paranoia and miscommunication, while referencing the psychological phenomenon involving hostages of the same name.
 Actress Joanne Whalley provides the spoken word interlude preceding the song, which consists of recited World War II-era love letters.

 Background

 "Stockholm Syndrome" originated when the band was recording at a small house they rented in the San Diego luxury community of Rancho Santa Fe, between January and April 2003."
 Barker recorded the drum track for the song rather unusually, piece by piece: first, he recorded the verses in a small room of the home, using a microphone dating to the 1950s.
 The drum track for the chorus was laid down in the main tracking room, and following this, he recorded drum fills separately, using a sped-up and "super compressed" tape machine.
 When played back at normal speed, this produced an effect Hoppus described as "deep and gigantic."
 Likewise, his vocal track was played into a shower to produce unique reverb.

 The term "stockholm syndrome" refers to a psychological phenomenon in which hostages express empathy and sympathy and have positive feelings toward their captors, sometimes to the point of defending them.
 These feelings are generally considered irrational in light of the danger or risk endured by the victims, who essentially mistake a lack of abuse from their captors for an act of kindness.